Contact - Dr. Bennett's Veterinary House Calls - In-Home Pet Euthanasia , Wellness, General Veterinary Services

-Dogs can be fractious or aggressive for a number of different reasons including fear aggression, learned aggression, innate aggression and defensive aggression.
-Medium, large and giant breed dogs can cause very serious injuries which can be fatal.
-For this reason Dr. Bennett is very diligent in working safely with these animals in order to keep everyone involved (including the pet) safe and healthy.
-Here are some mandatory guidelines in obtaining services from Dr. Bennett's Veterinary House calls with an animal that may be aggressive.
+Dogs can be fractious or aggressive for several reasons, including fear, learned, and innate aggression.
+Medium, large, and giant breed dogs can cause severe injuries.
+For this reason, Dr. Bennett's mobile veterinary service takes certain precautions with aggressive dogs to keep everyone involved (including the pet) safe and healthy.
+Here are some guidelines for obtaining in-home veterinary for your aggressive dog using Dr. Bennett's Veterinary House Call Service.

-1) Always make sure your animal is kept in a separate and secure room away from the front door when the doctor/staff members arrive.
-Please be prepared to sit down and talk about your animal before leading the doctor/staff member to your pet.
+2) Always ensure your animal is kept separate and secure away from the front door when the doctor/staff members arrive.
+It is usually safer for the veterinarian to see the pet outside if the weather permits.
+The Garage is always a good option, providing it is safe to keep the garage door open.
+Please be prepared to talk to the veterinarian about your animal before leading the doctor/staff member to your dog.

-2) Please put a muzzle on your animal prior to it having contact with veterinary staff members.
+3) Please put a muzzle on your dog before it has contact with veterinary staff members.
 Make sure the muzzle is secure and as tight as possible.
-If your pet will not tolerate a muzzle then make Dr. Bennett/staff aware of this prior to the appointment so that an appropriate 'plan B' can be implemented.
-If you are at danger putting a muzzle on your pet do not attempt to do so (inform the doctor).
+If your pet will not tolerate a muzzle, 'plan B' can be implemented.
+If you are in danger of putting a muzzle on your pet, do not attempt to do so (inform the doctor).
+Dr. Bennett's mobile veterinary service will provide a muzzle if you do not have one

-3) Do not allow other animals/children in the area where the consultation is taking place.
+3) Do not allow other animals/children in the consultation area.
+Only one caretaker should be present during the exam.

-4) Do not feed your animal for 6 hours prior to exam in case sedation is needed.
+4) Do not feed your animal for 6 hours before the exam if sedation is needed.

 4) Please do not attempt to help the doctor restrain your animal in any way while the exam is taking place.
-If you insist on helping please inform the doctor/staff member at the time of scheduling the appointment.
+If you insist on helping, please inform the doctor/staff member when scheduling the appointment.

 image